tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 Developer mode can only be enabled if you are logged in using a _Super Admin_ account.
 To enable it, go to the user profile page and tap/click seven times in the small blank area just above the first horizontal divider.

 Once enabled, it will stay so only for the current logged-in session and can also be manually disabled after you are done applying the desired core configurations.

+However, when you environment is set to local in .env, developer mode will automatically be enabled.
 :::

 ## Area hierarchy &#128736;